spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202302.0/security-release-notes-202302.0.md

 ### Introduced changes

-* To separate user input from the query, adjusted `OrderSearchQueryJoinQueryBuilder::addSalesOrderQueryFilters()`.
+In order to separate user input from the query, `OrderSearchQueryJoinQueryBuilder::addSalesOrderQueryFilters()` was adjusted.
+These changes impacted `SalesFacade::searchOrders()`.
-* Impacted `SalesFacade::searchOrders()` with these changes.

 ### How to get the fix